A Deterministic and Generalized Framework for Unsupervised Learning with Restricted Boltzmann Machines: General Distributions for RBMs

 and

 which are generalizations of \eqref{eq:cdgb} and \eqref{eq:cdgc}.
 However, in the case of the gradient with respect to the couplings, we find

 where the function

 computes the conditional expectation of $h_l$ knowing the value of the visible units.
-It is important to note that the data-dependent term is tractable thanks to the bipartite structure of the one-hidden layer RBM.
+The one-dimensional integral in \eqref{eq:condexp} can be computed either analytically or numerically.
+Note moreover that the data-dependent term is tractable thanks to the bipartite structure of the one-hidden layer RBM.

 In contrast to the data-dependent terms, the second terms of Eqs. \eqref{eq:paramGradVis}--\eqref{eq:Wgrad} require knowledge of the partials of the log normalization w.r.t. the parameter of interest.
 However, this term cannot be written exactly as the explicit calculation of the normalization is intractable.
 Rather than resorting to sampling, we will attempt to approximate the \emph{free energy} $\F = -\ln\Z\s{W,\allparams}$ in a parametric and deterministic way, as in \cite{GTZ2015}.
 In the next section, we discuss how belief propagation (BP) can be used to estimate $\F$ and to conduct inference on RBMs.